jcvignoli/lumiere-movies/README.md

 ### 3.11

+-> Faster plugin (images smaller size, technical improvements) -> Using less disk space (cache).
-Fixed cache was not properly deleted since GraphQL.
-Please delete your entire cache should you have selected "never" for the "Cache expire" in the admin cache options.
-Several bugs related to integration with Polylang plugin fixed, added the translation for popups if Polylang is used.
-Privacy explaination.
+Fixed cache that was not properly deleted since GraphQL.
+Please delete your entire cache should you have selected the option "never" for the "Cache expire" in the admin cache options.
+Many bugs brought by the availability of the French translation addressed, such as the integration with Polylang plugin.
+Privacy explaination in admin should anyone want to add this piece to their own privacy page.
+Adressed latest bugs with PHP 8.2.
+Fully compliant now.

 ### 3.10.2